openSUSE/news-o-o/_posts/2010-02-17-number-two-always-tries-harder-opensuse-milestone-2.markdown

   * Impossible to save data in the GNOME keyring [Bug #580043](https://bugzilla.novell.com/show_bug.cgi?id=580043)

 You can track the [most annoying bugs on the wiki](http://en.opensuse.org/Bugs:Most_Annoying_Bugs_11.3_dev) along with 11.3 development.
-If you want to make sure 11.3 final is free of annoying bugs, weâ€™ll need your help finding, reporting, and fixing those hidden bugs.
+If you want to make sure 11.3 final is free of annoying bugs, we’ll need your help finding, reporting, and fixing those hidden bugs.

 To learn more about testing openSUSE, visit the[ Testing pages](http://en.opensuse.org/Testing) on the openSUSE wiki.
 To follow the testing and development process, we suggest that you subscribe to the openSUSE-Factory mailing list ([Subscribe](mailto:opensuse-factory+subscribe@opensuse.org) | [Help](mailto:opensuse-factory+help@opensuse.org) | [Archives](http://lists.opensuse.org/opensuse-factory/)) and join the #openSUSE-Factory channel on Freenode to discuss openSUSE development.